-A beneficiary with a vested right in the income will be taxed on that income only to the extent that it is not deemed to accrue to the donor.
-From 1 March 2024 this only applies to resident beneficiaries with a vested right in the income.
+A beneficiary with a vested right in the income must be taxed on that income only to the extent that it is not deemed to accrue to the donor.
+This only applies to resident beneficiaries with a vested right in the income.